zukarusan/JChoreco/README.md

 ---

-A java musical chord recognition utility and DSP tools extended from [TarsosDSP][1].
+A java musical chord recognition utility using pre-trained neural network and DSP tools extended from [TarsosDSP][1].

 > ***WARNING***: This library is still in development that has unorganized source code and some features are not implemented on top of another